HIPAA NOTICE OF PRIVACY PRACTICES

-This Notice serves as a notice for Haven and Haven Medical Equipment, (collectively referred to as HAVEN in this Notice), which are different divisions of the same company.
-If you have questions about this Notice or you would like help understanding any part of your rights or our obligations to protect your health information, please contact the Medical Records Manager, or the Privacy Officer for Haven at 1-800-727-1889 (800 number works in Florida only) or 1-352-378-2121.
+This Notice serves as notice of Privacy Practices of North Central Florida Hospice, Inc. d/b/a Haven (“HAVEN”).
+If you have questions about this Notice or you would like help understanding any part of your rights or our obligations to protect your health information, please contact the Medical Records Manager, or the Compliance Officer for HAVEN at 1-800-727-1889 (in Florida only) or 1-352-379-6229.
 You may request this Notice in Large Print.

 This notice describes HAVEN practices and that of:

-- Any health care professional (doctors, nurses, social workers, etc.) authorized to enter information into your HAVEN record.
-All employees, staff and other HAVEN personnel.
+- Any health care professional (doctors, nurses, social workers, ) authorized to enter information into your HAVEN record; all employees, staff and other HAVEN personnel.